 It's virtually impossible for a homeowner to avoid being subjective, that is to say biased, regarding their own home.
 Therefore, it's very important for a homeowner to seek an honest professional opinion.
 A realty agent or a professional residential appraiser has the capability of viewing your property with absolute objectivity in the same manner as a buyer who lacks emotional attachment.
 That's quite normal.

-If you're seriously considering listing your home for sale, with the hope of winning your listing, eager beaver agents will likely not charge a fee for their time and effort to prepare for and undertake the evaluation appointment.
+If you're seriously considering listing your home for sale, with the hope of winning your listing, most agents likely won't charge a fee for the evaluation appointment.
 However, if you want to have an estimate of fair market value and don't plan to list it for sale in the immediate future, and you choose not to hire a company that specializes in house appraisals, it's only fair to so inform the agent before they do the work.
 They may not want to work for free and elect to charge a small fee for the report.
 So, if you need a comparative market analysis for a matrimonial conflict, a law suit or for any other non-sale reason, even simple curiosity, be honest.
 I urge you to not take advantage of their trusting, enthusiastic interest in serving you.

 Now, having said all this, keep in mind that these reports are just an educated guess.
 No one has a crystal ball.
 You'll not have a definitive estimate of fair market value until your home is sold.
 Period.